Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 Filing the Eviction Lawsuit: Court Procedures

-If the tenant doesn't comply with the notice (doesn't pay rent, doesn't cure the violation, or doesn't vacate), the landlord can file an eviction lawsuit.
-In Indiana, evictions are handled through a process called "possessory action" or "holdover action."
+If the tenant doesn't comply with the notice (doesn't pay rent, doesn't cure the violation, or doesn't vacate), the landlord can file a court case for possession.
+Indiana small claims courts commonly handle these landlord-tenant possession cases, but the exact caption, form, and hearing schedule can vary by county.

 Where to File